 (What coolness!
 This is one example of an appropriate use of the concept of residential campuses that provide accommodation to all the faculty, staff and students of the institute.)

 So one had to basically write out his or her computer program using pen and paper and go through it a few times to catch as many logical / syntactic bugs as one could before reaching the computer centre.
 The one hour given to us was just enough to key in the program, compile it, catch any remaining bugs (which were hopefully few in number if one had pushed pen and paper effectively), execute the program, take a printout of the results (on a large dot matrix computer that went rat-a-tat-a-tat to announce your success) and be gone.

-While I certainly no longer write out entire computer programs using pen and paper now that we have easy access to computers and laptops (and the computer programs I work with now are of course significantly longer than those we wrote for the Introduction to Programming course), I still believe in the merit of doing a bit of pen pushing at the “structure and flow of the code” level to get logical issues sorted out before starting to key them in.
+While I certainly no longer write out entire computer programs using pen and paper now that we have easy access to computers and laptops (and the computer programs I work with now are of course significantly longer than those we wrote for the Introduction to Programming course), I still believe in the merit of doing a bit planning, either mentally or on paper, at the “structure and flow of the code” level to get logical issues sorted out before starting to key them in.
 I’m convinced that this has helped me over the years in ensuring that the number of times my compiler has to raise objections to my programs has stayed minimal.